 Do Tortoises And Cats Get On?

-Tortoises and cats make a good pair precisely because of this truce.
-Since they are so different from each other, and the cat’s hunting instincts aren’t engaged, they can make a compromise.
-As long as you prepare accordingly, your cat and tortoise can live safely under the same roof.
+Tortoises and cats make a good pair because they’re so different from each other, and the cat’s hunting instincts won’t automatically be engaged.

 Are Tortoises Safe Around Cats?